walbourn/walbourn.github.io/_posts/2012-09-17-dual-use-coding-techniques-for-games-part-1.md

 > VS 2017 supports all C++11 features as well as C++14 and C++17.
 VS 2019 supports C++11, C++14, C++17, and portions of the C++20 draft.

-Use of the older standalone DirectX SDK is not recommended or supported for Windows Store apps.
+Use of the legacy standalone DirectX SDK is not recommended or supported for Windows Store apps or on Xbox.
 It includes many legacy technologies that are not supported for this platform, and thus their use complicates the goal of 'dual-use' coding.
-See the blog posts "<a href="https://walbourn.github.io/where-is-the-directx-sdk/">Where is the DirectX SDK?</a>", "<a href="https://walbourn.github.io/where-is-the-directx-sdk-2013-edition/">Where is the DirectX SDK (2013 Edition)?</a>", "<a href="https://walbourn.github.io/where-is-the-directx-sdk-2015-edition/">Where is the DirectX SDK (2015 Edition)?</a>", and "<a href="https://walbourn.github.io/directx-sdks-of-a-certain-age/">DirectX SDKs of a certain age</a>" for more information.
+See the blog posts "<a href="https://aka.ms/dxsdk">Where is the DirectX SDK (2021 Edition)?</a>" and "<a href="https://walbourn.github.io/directx-sdks-of-a-certain-age/">DirectX SDKs of a certain age</a>" for more information.

 <h1>C++11 Standard Library</h1>